 Who has health insurance coverage?

-In 2013, before the major coverage expansions under the Affordable Care Act (ACA), nearly 57 percent of the nonelderly population obtained health insurance coverage through employment (see figure 1).
-Another 4 percent purchased coverage on their own in the private market, while about 19 percent were covered by Medicaid and 3 percent had coverage from other public sources.
-That left nearly 17 percent uninsured.
+In 2017, 57 percent of the nonelderly population obtained health insurance coverage through employment (figure 1).
+Another 8 percent purchased coverage on their own in the private market, while about 22 percent were covered by Medicaid and 3 percent had coverage from other public sources.
+That left 10 percent uninsured.
 Virtually all elderly individuals participate in Medicare, and those with low incomes also receive assistance through Medicaid.

 Kaiser Commission on Medicaid and the Uninsured.
-2015.
-“Health Insurance Coverage in 2013: Gains in Public Coverage Continue to Offset Loss of Private Insurance.”
+2019.
+“The Uninsured: A Primer—Supplemental Tables.”
 Menlo Park, CA: Henry J. Kaiser Family Foundation.

 Congressional Budget Office.
 2017b.
 “Repealing the Individual Health Insurance Mandate: An Updated Estimate.”
 Washington, DC: Congressional Budget Office.